Faculty of Global Studies Department of Global Communication

 Special Features of the Department

-In a multicultural environment where roughly one in four students in a class is an international student, students hone their English and Japanese language skills and their ability to convey "Japan (themselves)."
-A Japanese language teacher training course is also available.
+• In a multicultural environment where approximately one in four students is an international student, you will hone your English and Japanese language skills and your ability to communicate about "Japan (and ourselves)."
+A Japanese language teacher training and practical training program is also available, where you can learn thoroughly from teachers specializing in Japanese language education.

 Three points